Policy brief and purpose

 - Contractor, consultant, supplier, service provider or associate (or their employees or subcontractors); or

-- Any relative, dependent or spouse of any individual referred to above, who makes or attempts to make a disclosure, on reasonable grounds, about:
+- Any relative, dependent or spouse (includes a de facto partner) of any individual referred to above, who makes or attempts to make a disclosure, on reasonable grounds, about:

 - conduct that is contrary to a BlueCHP Code of Conduct;